MostlyEngineered/blackjack_academy/README.md

 Player Logic:
   # On separate thread for each player
-  # Governs what computer players will do, governs hints for human players
+  # Governs what computer players will do
   # Should have access to the hand
   # Dealer logic pattern should be a type here

+Plan for bots
+  Start thread when bot player is made (this can allow for different bot logic to be added) Send player and dealer state info to bot thread via promise Use future to get player action and execute action